purejava/RSAKeyGenerator/README.md

 Please note that this is provided in seconds from the key generation date.
 The above value would be two years in future.

-**Preferences for PreferredSymmetricAlgorithms, PreferredHashAlgorithms and PreferredCompressionAlgorithms**
+**Key preferences for PreferredSymmetricAlgorithms, PreferredHashAlgorithms and PreferredCompressionAlgorithms**

     svg.setPreferredSymmetricAlgorithms(false, new int[]
     {